bhaddacak/bhaddacak.github.io/_pages/budselfdev.md

 Surely it does, because I see no substantial contradiction between the traditional explanation and my account.
 I just make the model more applicable.
 So, it should lead you to liberation.
 A more serious question, however, is what you exactly mean by liberation or enlightenment.
 I will not go to this metaphysical problem.

-I suggest instead that those who lead themselves with the Buddhist way of training eliminate 'liberation' or 'enlightenment' or 'nibbāna' or 'arhatship' or the like from their vocabulary.
+I suggest instead that those who lead themselves with the Buddhist way of training eliminate 'liberation' or 'enlightenment' or 'awakening' or 'nibbāna' or 'arhatship' or the like from their vocabulary.
 You hardly need the terms.
 Once you have any concept of liberation, you will set it as a goal and attach to it.
 Just do your work, and forget about where to go.[^healthiness]

 [^healthiness]: If an explanation has to be given at all, I will define the ultimate goal as *healthiness in its entirety*.